• Products

 CAGR = [(End Value/Beginning Value) ^ (1/No. of years) - 1] x 100

-While you can use XIRR and CAGR to analyse the performance of your mutual fund investment over a period of time, the similarity ends here.
+While you can use XIRR and CAGR to analyse the performance of your mutual fund investment over a period, the similarity ends here.
 The table highlights the differences between them on various parameters:

 Parameter XIRR CAGR